zhouethier/nerves-vagrant/README.md

 For info on connecting to the Raspberry Pi via the USB console cable, see: https://learn.adafruit.com/downloads/pdf/adafruits-raspberry-pi-lesson-5-using-a-console-cable.pdf
 You will need the appropriate USB-serial driver from here: http://sourceforge.net/projects/osx-pl2303/

 When finished, run `vagrant ssh` to connect to the VM.
+/usr/bin/vagrant ssh

 Then run:
 ```
 cp nerves-sdk/buildroot/output/images/nerves-rpi-base.img /vagrant/
 ```